 LIVERPOOL MARSHALL SCHOLARSHIPS

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Liverpool and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Liverpool and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Liverpool Marshall Scholarship candidates would be expected to study at the University of Liverpool.

 The following information has been provided by the University of Liverpool:

-Liverpool is a member of the Russell Group of Britain's leading research universities and has an annual income of more than £270 million.
-Liverpool is the lead institution for several UK national centres, including the Cockcroft Institute for Accelerator Science, the National Centre for Zoonosis Research and the UK Department of Health Biomedical Research Centre for Microbial Disease.
-The high standard of education and research at the University of Liverpool is confirmed by independent UK Government inspection and assessment.
+Liverpool is a member of the Russell Group of Britain's leading research universities and has an annual turnover of more than £400 million, including £110 million in research income.
+The excellence of education and research at the University of Liverpool is confirmed by independent UK Government assessment.
 53% of the University’s research activity, including environment and research outputs, was ranked in the highest categories of 4* (world-leading) and 3* (internationally excellent) in the 2008 national Research Assessment Exercise (RAE).
 The University Students' Guild, which possesses one of the largest student facilities in Europe, offers a variety of services from entertainment to advice, representation to skills training.